-Tidying Up with Marie Kondo has been lulling us to sleep each night, like a security blanket woven with the silky hair of a Japanese fairy.
+Tidying Up with Marie Kondo has been lulling us to sleep each night — a guided bedtime meditation led by a calmer Monica Geller.
 It is an adorable and ridiculous show about first world problems like having too many possessions and all-world problems like women doing the majority of household management and people clinging to things and ideas that do not Spark Joy™.

 We brought four suitcases of possessions to Italy, so there is very little KonMari-ing to be done in our current apartment.
 Aside from not wanting to ship things that are worth less than the postage, we also have very little faith in Italian delivery services.
 Exhibits A, B, C and D: